Orbital stability and the quantum atomic spectrum from Stochastic Electrodynamics: Prologue

 \section{Prologue}

-The aim of this paper is to show that an elementary mechanism exists, in the context of SED (classical electromagnetism plus a zero-point background of radiation), that makes not only possible but necessary the discrete and stable character of the hydrogen orbital spectrum, and by extension the atomic one in general.
+The aim of this paper is to show that an elementary mechanism exists, in the context of SED (classical electromagnetism plus a zero-point background of radiation), that can be a possible explanation for the discrete and stable character of the hydrogen orbital spectrum, and by extension the atomic one in general.
 Such a stabilizing mechanism arises in a higher order description of the system, where an elementary model of the nucleus with some inner structure is included.
 When complexity is present in the structure of a systems, it is not a rare thing that its dynamics presents some stability and/or attraction phenomena, and very often far beyond the obvious.
-Therefore, beside customary classical electromagnetism and the interaction with a stochastic background, the inclusion of an elementary model of the nucleus stands for that new ingredient in the picture: ``complexity''.
-To advance some evidence on the feasibility of this approach, we have the proof that our picture can accommodate naturally (something close to) the well known $\tfrac{1}{n^2}$-dependence of the hydrogen spectrum, though this is done on the basis of a somehow arbitrary frequency matching condition that we have not been able to justify convincingly, at least so far.
-The space for a feasible explanation is there, however.

-Besides, the material this paper attempts to cover is quite extensive.
-We think therefore that the most convenient way to start is to provide a brief, but more or less complete overview of the whole framework we are trying to set here.
-This section can be considered, in a way, as an ``extended abstract'', making the exception that some of the ideas that we mention now are not yet sufficiently formally developed or may even not appear again in the rest of the document (although we think they are sufficiently relevant to include at least a mention).
-This said, we will be quite satisfied if our main results are understood at least to the point that they can be a subject of debate.
+A basic analysis of orders of magnitude will be added soon; so far it does not seem to invalidate my ideas here.